-49. The presentations were followed by an interactive dialogue, which highlighted the vulnerability of SIDS due to climate change and the need for resilience building.
+The presentations were followed by an interactive dialogue, which highlighted the vulnerability of SIDS to climate change and the need for resilience building.
 Discussions covered the indebtedness of SIDS, consideration given to classification based on income level criteria, as well as the suggestion for re-classification criteria, or another type of support that would be more specific and tailor made for SIDS, especially middle-income SIDS.
 The challenge of domestic mobilisation of resources was highlighted and reference was made to Mauritius, which has tried to streamline physical systems, enlarge their tax base and utilize fuel sales to create funds for infrastructure.

-50. Member states discussed finance issues, recalling that the SAMOA Pathway defined many areas in need of support for finance.
-Areas identified for improvement included access to funding, aid for market access, economic partnership agreements and the importance to work closely with the World Bank and UNCTAD in these areas.
+Member states discussed finance issues, recalling that the SAMOA Pathway defined many areas in need of support for finance.
+Areas identified for improvement included access to funding, aid for market access, economic partnership agreements and the importance to work closely with the World Bank and UNCT-AD in these areas.
 The role of private investment and innovative finance were highlighted, as well as the use of green bonds to provide resources for renewable energy.

-51. In closing, on-going political processes at the UN, such as that of the Committee for Development Policy, were discussed, as well as the conversation over the consideration for a third category of countries vulnerable to climate change.
+In closing, on-going political processes at the UN, including that of the Committee for Development Policy, were discussed, as well as the discussion over the consideration for the creation of a new category of countries which have or are in the process of graduation from the LDC status but still suffer from extreme vulnerability to climate change and external shocks.
 The importance of funding to address climate change and resilience was specifically mentioned.
-National vision and an enabling environment were identified as very important for attracting partnerships.
-Public-private partnerships are an important way to attract investment although it was also mentioned that a lack of capacity is sometimes a challenge that needs to be addressed.
-There is a need for regulatory frameworks for private participation and a one-size-fits-all approach is not appropriate for SIDS.
+National vision/ strategy and an enabling environment were identified as very important prerequisites for attracting partnerships.
+Publicprivate partnerships were identified as an important way to attract investment although lack of capacity is sometimes a challenge that needs to be addressed.
+There need for regulatory frameworks for private sector participation was recognized and participants agreed that a one-size-fits-all approach is not appropriate for SIDS.
 All SIDS were encouraged to participate in ECOSOC discussions regarding the creation of a third category of vulnerable countries.